In 2016, 64 million prescriptions for gabapentin were dispensed with little evidence it actually works.

 Gabapentin, opioids, and other drugs are continually dispensed for pain relief by physicians, even though these medications long-term solve nothing for the patients who take them.
 On the other hand, opioids have fueled healthcare costs due to addiction and other long-term problems caused by addiction.
 This had resulted in the Saklers, the family behind the Perdue Pharma opioid crisis court settlement that was recently featured in Hulu’s Dopesick.
 Patients have been discovering CBD which is found in hemp relieves pain affordably and naturally without the side effects of medications that are designed to relieve pain.

 Medical providers are often looking for other uses of approved drugs, which is known as off-label use.
 Lyrica is an example as it was sold as a sleep aid in Europe and is now used for symptoms relating to fibromyalgia here, with questionable results when you speak to people who have taken the medication.
 Sometimes, physicians find that off-label usage is more effective than what the medication was originally intended for.
 An example of this is Bristelle which is very effective for hot flashes (we have personal experience with this) which is actually a low dose of Paxil which is an anti-depressive medication.

 On the other hand, physicians not thinking outside their box of drugs, rarely take into account that their understanding of why their patients hurt is poor, as is their ability to diagnose the musculoskeletal system.
-Currently, medical providers have about three hours of study in musculoskeletal diagnosis, as compared to chiropractors which have hundreds of hours of diagnosis and treatment methods for pain.
+Currently, medical providers have about three hours of study in musculoskeletal diagnosis, as compared to chiropractors who have hundreds of hours of diagnosis and treatment methods for pain.